 There you have it!

-Today’s article provides you the best jump rope workout to get started as well as taking your training to the next level.
+Today’s article provides you the best jump rope workout for runners to get started as well as taking your training to the next level.
 The rest is just details.

 Please feel free to leave your comments and questions in the section below.